argoproj/argo-cd/docs/user-guide/resource_tracking.md

 The advantages of using the tracking id annotation is that there are no clashes any more with other Kubernetes tools and Argo CD is never confused about the owner of a resource.
 The `annotation+label` can also be used if you want other tools to understand resources managed by Argo CD.

-### Installation ID

-If you are managing one cluster using multiple Argo CD instances, you will need to set `installationID` in the Argo CD ConfigMap.
-This will prevent conflicts between the different Argo CD instances:

-* Each managed resource will have the annotation `argocd.argoproj.io/tracking-id: <installation-id>`
-* It is possible to have applications with the same name in Argo CD instances without causing conflicts.

-### Non self-referencing annotations
-When using the tracking method `annotation` or `annotation+label`, Argo CD will consider the resource properties in the annotation (name, namespace, group and kind) to determine whether the resource should be compared against the desired state.
-If the tracking annotation does not reference the resource it is applied to, the resource will neither affect the application's sync status nor be marked for pruning.

-This allows other kubernetes tools (e.g. [HNC](https://github.com/kubernetes-sigs/hierarchical-namespaces)) to copy a resource to a different namespace without impacting the Argo CD application's sync status.
-Copied resources will be visible on the UI at top level.
-They will have no sync status and won't impact the application's sync status.

 ## Choosing a tracking method

 To actually select your preferred tracking method edit the `resourceTrackingMethod` value contained inside the `argocd-cm` configmap.